Facebook Ads

 • Post Engagements

-Here's a long list of metrics you can track with our Facebook Ads integration:
+Here's an overview of metrics you can track with our Facebook Ads integration.

 It is calculated as follows: Unique clicks / Reach